Historical monuments in Pristina: Religious

-Sultan Mehmet Fatih Mosque
+Imperial Mosque

-The Sultan Mehmet Fatih Mosque, also known as the Imperial Mosque (Xhamia e Mbretit), is located in the old quarter of Pristina opposite the clock tower.
+The Imperial Mosque (Xhamia e Mbretit), is located in the old quarter of Pristina opposite the clock tower.
 It was built in 1460–1461 during the reign of the Ottoman Sultan Mehmet II, also known as al-Fatih or the Conqueror and was named in his honor.
 Its interior features ornamental decorations and detailed floral designs, as well as a 15-meter dome, which was quite impressive for a 15th-century construction.
 It was recognized region-wide as the largest construction of this nature.
 In 1689, the mosque was temporarily converted into a Jesuit church dedicated to Francis Xavier by the Austrian occupants during the Austro-Turkish War.
 The Imperial Mosque was restored during the rule of Sultan Mehmet IV in 1682–1683, whereas the present-day minaret is a reconstruction of the original, which was damaged during the earthquake that struck Pristina in 1955.
 The mosque presently suffers from damage that has been caused over time; moisture is the biggest threat, harming the walls and stones of the construction.